wephy/felix-ml/docs/index.md

 title: Home
 ---

-**felix-ml** is a machine learning approach for quickly generating diffraction patterns from a given specimen and predicting properties of the specimen when instead given the diffraction pattern.
+**felix-ml** is a machine learning approach to predict and analyse LACBED diffraction patterns for defining crystal structures.

-Built using PyTorch.

 ### datasets